UPCOMING EVENTS – Commission Meeting – July 2016 (Date TBD)

-The Supreme Court Of The United States (SCOTUS) affirmed the decision of the lower court in the matter of Arizona State Legislature v.
-Arizona Independent Redistricting Commission.
-The U.S. Constitution does allow Commissions established by a vote of the people of the State to draw Congressional voting districts.
+The Supreme Court Of The United States (SCOTUS) affirmed a state or locality may draw its legislative districts based on total population.
 You can read the full opinion on the SCOTUS website at the link below.

 NOTICE – On November 10th, 2014 at approximately 8pm the host server for the CRC Website suffered a catastrophic failure.